 Hidden Holiday HazardsUncategorized

 The holidays are great times for friends and family to get together, but nothing ruins the fun faster than a mishap or injury that lands a loved one in the emergency room.
-The hazards of choking on food, house fires from unattended candles and faulty strings of decorative lights are well-known, but other less publicized dangers can threaten the joy of the season as well.
+Hazards from choking on food to slips and falls can threaten the joy of the season.

 TAKE CARE WHEN CLIMBING

 When preparing for the holidays, take particular care about what you are climbing on to decorate high places or retrieve a special serving bowl from a top shelf.
 I have seen horrible injuries from people climbing on unsafe things at this time of the year.
 Tall ladders with handles and step ladders are a safer bet than a kitchen counter, a swivel chair, or a wobbly old ladder you pull out of the garage once a year to reach objects are beyond your grasp.

 If the weather has created slippery conditions, avoid unnecessary trips to the store or mailbox, and wear appropriate footwear with tread if you do go out.
 Dog walking during bad weather may be a necessity, but keep the outing short and be mindful of anything in the environment that could cause your dog to lunge suddenly.

 If you’re planning on entertaining house guests over the holidays, they may be unaccustomed to having pets, children and toys underfoot.
 They can easily trip over the dog and break a wrist, or twist an ankle stepping on a toy.
 Older family members are particularly vulnerable to falls if they try to find their way for a drink of water in unlit, unfamiliar hallways.
 One wrong step could send seniors tumbling down stairs or crashing into a table or door jamb.
 Change of routine and medication schedules could further disorient elderly guests, who might experience dizziness and fluctuations in their blood pressure.